na-parse/credparser/README.md

 - Credentials are never stored as plaintext in memory
 - Each credential string uses unique salt generation
 - Two-level key derivation with SHA-256 hashing
-- Master seed must be secured in production environments
+- Master seed must be accessible to any user/system account needing to encode/decode
+- Credential strings should be treated as sensitive information
+- The salt value within credential strings provides the security layer

 ## Example Integration